Kwango

 Kwango is a province of the Democratic Republic of the Congo.
-It's one of the 21 provinces created in the 2015 repartitioning.
+It is one of the 21 provinces created in the 2015 repartitioning.
 Kwango, Kwilu, and Mai-Ndombe provinces are the result of the dismemberment of the former Bandundu province.
-Kwango was formed from the Kwango district whose town of Kenge was elevated to capital city of the province.
+Kwango was formed from the Kwango district whose town of Kenge was made the provincial capital and thus gained city status.

 The province takes its name from the Kwango River, a tributary of the Kasai River that defines part of the international boundary between the DRC and Angola.